Five Tips for Families with Dogs and (Soon to Be) Mobile Children

 Many dogs are not going to see a crawling baby or a wobbly toddler as they see an adult human.
 What they see instead is a new and scary unfamiliar creature and will need time to adjust.
 It is normal for your dog to be unsure about your not-so-long-ago immobile baby.
 Management at this age is the name of the game.

-If you need help preparing your dog for your mobile baby, check out our new online course:
+If you need help preparing your dog for your mobile baby, check out our online courses:

-If you have a toddler and could also use help on how to address typical toddler behaviors toward dog, we recommend:
+If you have a toddler and could also use help on how to address typical toddler behaviors toward dogs, we recommend:

 Gates and other management tools are helpful to: